 The site was assessed by the Scottish Government's Reporters in their examination of the draft LDP in July 2019.
-The Scottish Government found that the site should not be included in the LDP as suitable for development.
-The Reporters assessed the site in the context of a request for houses.
+They found that the site should not be included in the LDP as suitable for development.
+The Reporters were assessing the site in the context of a request for houses.
 However, the Reporters found that the site itself was a gateway to the village and it plays a valuable role in defining the setting of Fairlie.
 The Reporters found that the northward extension of the built-up-area of Fairlie, in this vicinity, would represent a prominent encroachment into views of the setting.
 Development would result in adverse impacts on the visual perception and landscape setting of the village.
+It is considered that significant weight should be given to the findings of the examination of the LDP.
+The Council did suggest that a garden centre/restaurant use could potentially be more acceptable than housing in the examination process.
+However, this view was made prior to the Reporters' findings.
 Development of the site was considered to be inconsistent with Policies 15, 16 and 17 of the LDP.